s-skubedin/HL-assignment/client/README.md

 - Moved ApolloProvider and Provider elements out of src/App.js and into src/index.js.
 I did this because it makes the App.js file easier to read and it's considered best practice.
 - Removed the header tags and all it's child elements in the public/index.js file, then I created a Header component inside of the /src/views.
 - Removed the public/css/main.css file, and add the css to App.css, which I connected to App.js
+- created ListingImage.js and ListingDetails.js components to store the JSX for those particular div and their children, which is used by both ApartmentTileView.js and ApartmentView.js.
+This shortends the total amount of code and makes it easier to update that particular part of the code.
+- Added key={index} inside of the span in the ApartmentAmenityView since each unique item in a list needs a unique key
+- Added the owner detail in the apartment view page via the ListingDetails.js file
+- Used conditional rendering in the ListingDetails.js file to show or hide the owner details based on the page being viewed

 CLASSNAME CHANGES
 - Removed the divs with the className '_3im4pDXrDfzNRT2AlvLfD6' and '_3Ts2_4uirKsrlm2Qb57Avw' because they were not doing anything